saleor/saleor.io-learn/cli/checkout-integration.md

 `saleor storefront create my-storefront-with-checkout`

-This command will install the Saleor Storefront project called `my-storefront-with-checkout` on your machine and start the local server.
+In the installation wizard select your Saleor organization and the environment.
+After a few moments, the script will install the Saleor Storefront project called `my-storefront-with-checkout` on your machine and start the local server.
 ![storefront](/images/storefront-installed.png)

 For now, you can stop the server with `CTRL+C`.